Download Complete Chapter Notes of Wave Optics

-If two waves superimpose with each other in opposite phase, the amplitude of the resultant is equal to the difference in amplitude of individual waves, resulting in the minimum intensity of light, this is known as destructive interference.
+If two waves superimpose with each other in opposite phases, the amplitude of the resultant is equal to the difference in amplitude of individual waves, resulting in the minimum intensity of light; this is known as destructive interference.

 Resultant Intensity in Interference of Two Waves